Simple Chicken and Dumplings (Easy Stovetop Recipe)

 • Minced garlic: Or 1 fresh minced garlic clove per 1 tsp.

 • Skinless boneless chicken thighs: Using chicken thighs instead of breasts makes sure the chicken stays moist not dry.
+You can use rotisserie chicken here to made this chicken and dumpling recipe even more of a no-brainer!

 • Low sodium chicken broth: Adjust the amount of salt if you can’t find a low sodium variety.